Norfolk teen found safe in Arizona after being reported missing - NewsBreak

 Related

-NORFOLK, Va. — Norfolk police officers were sent to Wards Corner Thursday afternoon to investigate a double shooting.
-When they got to the intersection of East Little Creek Road and Granby Street around 3 p.m., they found two people hurt.
-One man died at the scene, and another was taken to the hospital.
+A 19-year-old was killed and a 17-year-old was injured in a shooting Thursday afternoon in the Wards Corner area of Norfolk.

-3 men dead on the scene, 2 other victims hospitalized following shooting on Fenner St in Norfolk
+3 men dead, 2 others hurt after shooting on Fenner St in Norfolk

-Police say 3 men are dead on the scene and two other people were taken to a local hospital following a shooting in Norfolk Thursday afternoon.
+Police say three men were found dead on the scene and two other people were taken to a local hospital following a shooting in Norfolk on Thursday afternoon.

 Man seriously hurt in shooting on Oak Leaf Place in Portsmouth